stufield/stufield/README.md

-I'm a data scientist and software engineer from 🇨🇦 and currently living in Fort Collins, Colorado.
+I'm a data scientist and software engineer from 🇨🇦 and I live in Fort Collins, CO ⛰️ .
 I am currently exploring new employment opportunities, so if you think my skill set and experience is a match for your team, please reach out!